 Law No. 25,561 on Public Emergency and Exchange System Reform ("Ley de emergencia pública"), issued in January 2002, established duties for hydrocarbon exports for a five-year period.
 In January 2007, Law No. 26,217 extended this export withholding system for an additional five-year period and also established specifically that this regime is also applicable to exports from "Tierra del Fuego province", which were previously exempted.
 In addition, Law No. 26,732 published in the Official Gazette in December 2011 extended for an additional 5 years the mentioned regime.
 On November 16, 2007, the Ministry of Economy and Production ("MEP") published Resolution No. 394/2007, modifying the withholding regime on exports of crude oil and other refined products.
-In addition, the Resolution No. 1/2013 from the Ministry of Economy and Public Finance, published on January 3, 2013, modified the reference and floor prices.
-The outstanding regime provides that when the international price exceeds the reference price of US\$ 80 per barrel, the producer will collect a floor price of US\$ 70 per barrel, depending on the quality of the crude oil sold, with the remainder being withheld by the Argentine Government.
-When the international price is under the reference price but over US\$ 45 per barrel, a 45% withholding rate should be applied.
+In addition, the Resolution No. 1/2013 of January 3, 2013 and Resolution No. 803/2014 of October 21, 2014 from the Ministry of Economy and Public Finance, modified the reference and floor prices.
+The outstanding regime provides that when the international price exceeds the reference price of US\$ 80 per barrel, the producer will collect a floor price of US\$ 70 per barrel, depending on the quality of the crude oil sold, with the remainder being withhold by the Argentine Government.
+If the international price is under US\$ 80 per barrel, a 13% withholding rate should be applied.
+If the international price is under US\$ 75 per barrel, an 11.50% withholding rate should be applied; if the international price is under US\$ 70 per barrel, a 00% bithholding rate should be applied.
 If such price is under US\$ 45 per barrel, the Government will have to determine the export rate within a term of 90 business days.

-The withholding rate determined as indicated above also currently applies to diesel, gasoline and other crude derivative products.
+The withholding rate determined as indicated above also applies to diesel, gasoline and other crude derivative products.
 In addition, the procedure for the calculation mentioned above applies to other crude derivatives and lubricants, based upon different withholding rates, reference prices and prices allowed to producers.
 Furthermore, in March 2008, Resolution No. 127/2008 of the MEP increased the natural gas export withholding rate to 100% of the highest price from any natural gas import contract.
 This resolution has also established a variable withholding system applicable to liquefied petroleum gas, similar to the one established by the Resolution No. 394/2007.